Apeksha-113/Maximum-Torque-Per-Ampere-Control-of-Interior-Permanent-Magnet-Synchronous-Machine/readme.md

 </figure>

 ### Parameters Used for the Model

+Table 1: The list of the Parameters used for the model
 | **Parameter** | **Value** |
 | ------------- | --------- |
 | Rated Power | 4.3 Kw |